TrisPatt/heritage-housing-predictive-analytics/README.md

 2. Map Relationships Between Features and Sale Price<br>
 Objective:
-Use the regression model to analyze and quantify the impact of individual house attributes on sale price.<br>
+Use the regression model to analyse and quantify the impact of individual house attributes on sale price.<br>
 Approach:
 Leverage feature importance metrics from the regression model to determine which variables contribute most to sale price predictions.
 Use feature importance to illustrate the marginal effects of specific features (e.g., living area, build quality) on sale price.<br>